The Best Things To Do In Buenos Aires Argentina

 Harry Potter fans will find a Harry Potter dedicated area in El Ateneo Grand Splendid bookstore in Buenos Aires

-The bookstore is one of the must-visit places in Buenos Aires so it is almost always full of people.
+Visiting El Ateneo Grand Splendid bookstore is a must-see and do in Buenos Aires, so it is almost always full of people.
 I have visited it numerous times at different times of the day.
 From my experience, the best way to see it is one to half hour before closing time.
 It will be less crowded and you will have the chance to explore it without bumping into other people at every step.

 No visit to Buenos Aires is complete without eating a milanesa.
 A milanesa is essentially a breaded and fried steak, usually made from beef or chicken, and it’s crispy on the outside yet tender and juicy inside.